Network Access Rules in Detail

 - Don't forget the activation-group.
 Multiple rules firing for the same hardware could be error prone.

-- Depending on you size, decide if you really need VLAN assignment or the basic authentication would be sufficient.
+- Depending on your site, decide if you really need VLAN assignment or the basic authentication would be sufficient.